 - Date Format: Liquid date format (e.g., %Y/%m/%d)

-- Template File: In order to map each flat file column to a Field in your target App, you’ll need to create and upload a sample flat file which includes a column header to be used as a template.
+- Template File: To map each flat file column to a Field in your target App, you’ll need to create and upload a sample flat file with a column header to be used as a template.
 Below is a sample flat file that contains an employee's ID, email address, name, and department:

 EMPLOYEE_ID|EMAIL_ADDRESS|USERFIRSTNAME|USERLASTNAME|DEPARTMENT